What I Use

 - Storage: Crucial 250GB SATA SSD

-Dell Venue 11 Pro 7130 - Used mostly as a side-display in addition to my desktop monitors.
+- Dell Venue 11 Pro 7130 - Used mostly as a portable display for when I need to reference things like datasheets or D&D rulebooks.

 - CPU: Intel i5-4300Y